June 12, 2023

 Intro

-Why corrosion can be the headache of mining
+Why corrosion can be the mining’s headache

+For instance, underground mines may face different corrosion challenges compared to open-pit mines due to differences in humidity, temperature, and exposure to gases.
 Additionally, the type of ore being mined and the processing methods employed can also impact the corrosion rate.
 Therefore, a comprehensive understanding of the specific corrosion risks associated with the mining environment is essential for developing an effective prevention strategy.

-However, the long-term costs of corrosion, including equipment replacement, repair, and production downtime, can be significantly higher than the upfront investment in corrosion prevention.
+Another challenge is the cost associated with corrosion prevention measures with the reported value of an estimated annual expenditure of $0.1 billion.
+However, the long-term costs of corrosion, including equipment replacement, repair, and production downtime, can be significantly higher than the upfront investment in corrosion treatment.
 Therefore, integrity departments need to recognize the economic benefits of mitigating corrosion in its early stage.

 apm in risk based inspection